jjgsherwood/FACT-AI/README.md

 python main.py -x 1000_40_5_5_3_1_gauss_xtanh_u_f -c -p -nph fixed
 ```

-To train the models for different seeds, see and run the bash files iFlow.sh and iVAE.sh for different configurations of varying the seed, aswell as saving the results in a JSON file based on seed index.
+To train the models for different seeds, see and run the bash files `iFlow.sh` and `iVAE.sh` for different configurations of varying the seed, aswell as saving the results in a JSON file based on seed index.
+For Windows, either run these .sh files in a suitable environment (such as the Git bash terminal), or adapt the `run_windows_iflow.bat` file to your need and execute.

+To save the models in `trained_models/`, add the ```-sm``` argument.

 ### Half-Moon Dataset